publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptI/m__us_usc_t22_s2151.md

 >     “(b)  __Authority__  __.—__

 >     Notwithstanding any other provision of law (other than the provisions of section 620A of the Foreign Assistance Act of 1961 ([22 U.S.C.
 2371][/us/usc/t22/s2371]) and the section 620J of such Act relating to limitations on assistance to security forces ([22 U.S.C.
-2378d][/us/usc/t22/s2378d])), amounts in the Fund shall be available to either the Secretary of State or the Secretary of Defense to provide assistance to countries designated by the Secretary of State, with the concurrence of the Secretary of Defense, for purposes of this section, as follows:
+2378d][/us/usc/t22/s2378d])), amounts in the Fund shall be available to either the Secretary of State or the Secretary of Defense to provide assistance to countries or regions designated by the Secretary of State, with the concurrence of the Secretary of Defense, for purposes of this section, as follows:

 >         “(1)

->          To enhance the capabilities of a country’s national military forces, and other national security forces that conduct border and maritime security, internal defense, and counterterrorism operations, as well as the government agencies responsible for such forces, to—
+>          To enhance the capabilities of a country’s national military forces, or other national security forces that conduct border and maritime security, internal defense, and counterterrorism operations, as well as the government agencies responsible for such forces, to—

->             “(A) conduct border and maritime security, internal defense, and counterterrorism operations; and
+>             “(A) conduct border and maritime security, internal defense, or counterterrorism operations; or

 >             “(B) participate in or support military, stability, or peace support operations consistent with United States foreign policy and national security interests.